 Names are the Epitome of Personal

 It is pretty common for this to happen to me.
 I have folks who email me as “Judy” — I’m not a Judy — I am Judith.
 If the sender knew me well enough to address me differently than I sign off in my emails, they would know that in that case.
-Only close friends and family know to spell my name as Judi.
+But, unfortunately, only close friends and family know to spell my name as Judi.

 This certainly is not good for nurturing business relationships.
 Formality in business is a sign of respect.
-This also applies to non-business communications until which time the other side indicates a less formal approach is welcome.
+This also applies to non-business communications, when the other side indicates a less formal approach is welcome.

 How to Make the Correction

-I tend to not saying anything initially.
-What I do is to continue to sign off with my name as displayed on every email that I send.
+I tend not to say anything initially.
+I continue to sign off with my name as displayed on every email that I send.
 I may also reflect a more formal tone depending on the topic at hand.
 This will signal that their informal approach is not yet in alignment with our relationship.

-If the misspelling continues on and on, that confirms that they don’t pay attention to detail.
-Again, depending on the topic of communication may be enough for me to not encourage further communications.
+If the misspelling continues on and on, that confirms that they ignore detail.
+But, again, depending on the topic of communication may be enough for me not to encourage further communications.

 If you want to make a quick correction something along the line of “BTW, I spell my name as….” with a 😉 should work.
-The winky softens the correction and just lets them know your preference.
-It is your name after all.
+The winky softens the correction and lets them know your preference.
+It is your name, after all.

 What if are the misspeller?